aws-samples/aws-transit-gateway-connect-sample/README.md

 For more details, checkout the [Documentation](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html) and our [Blog Article](https://aws.amazon.com/de/blogs/networking-and-content-delivery/simplify-sd-wan-connectivity-with-aws-transit-gateway-connect/).

+## Quickstart

+You can use the following link to deploy the full setup directly into your AWS account.
+Ensure you are logged into the AWS Console before following it.

+[Quickstart CloudFormation Link](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?templateURL=https:%2F%2Fs3.amazonaws.com%2Ff7o-quickstart%2Faws-transit-gateway-connect-sample%2Fgre_setup.yaml)

 ## Pre-requisites

-Example ip ranges see architecture diagram and pre-requisites folder in this repository
+Example ip ranges see architecture diagram and pre-requisites folder in this repository.
+The [tgw_vpc_basics.yaml](./pre-requisites/tgw_vpc_basics.yaml) template deployed the pre-requistites for you if not already exists.

 * Pick a region from the [Documentation](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html#tgw-connect-requirements)
 * Transit Gateway setup with unused CIDR attached
 * VPC with two public subnets
 * VPC attached to Transit Gateway
 * Public subnets route table entries with destination TGW CIDR pointing to TGW

-## Quickstart

-You can use the following link to deploy the full setup directly into your AWS account.
-Ensure you are logged into the AWS Console before following it.

-[Quickstart CloudFormation Link](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?templateURL=https:%2F%2Fs3.amazonaws.com%2Ff7o-quickstart%2Faws-transit-gateway-connect-sample%2Fgre_setup.yaml)

 ## Manual Deployment
 1. (Optional) Deploy [tgw_vpc_basics.yaml](./pre-requisites/tgw_vpc_basics.yaml) for VPC and Transit Gateway (including attached TGW CIDR block, here: `10.10.0.0/24`) setup